Conference

 Charlotte Andrews, Associate Director Learning and Wellbeing, Kingston and Richmond NHS Foundation Trust

-This workshop uses the principles of drum circles and soundscapes to explore how teams work together in high‑pressure environments.
-Through non‑verbal communication, rhythm and shared sound, participants experience the chaos often felt in the NHS, and learn how to tune into one another to create calm.
-The session builds trust, improves active listening, and demonstrates how synchronisation and real‑time adjustment to others can reduce anxiety and strengthen collaboration across teams.
+This workshop used the principles of soundscapes to explore how teams work together in high‑pressure environments.
+Through non‑verbal communication, rhythm and shared sound, participants experienced the chaos often felt in the NHS, and learned how to tune into one another to create calm.
+The session aimed to build trust, improve active listening and demonstrate how synchronisation and real‑time adjustment to others can reduce anxiety and strengthen collaboration across teams.

 Rethinking OD for AI‑enabled organisations: Insights from an implementation journey